daveshap/MARAGI/README.md

   - This microservice would consume speech and chat information and propose verbal output responses.
 - **Motor Actuation Services**
   - This service would be in control of motor outputs.
+- **Autobiographical Service**
+  - This service records interactions and experiences to be recalled later.
+Can be used to compile training data or remember conversations with people from the past.
+- **Encyclopedia Service**
+  - This service adds knowledge and facts based on current context, allowing the maragi system access to useful information.

 As you can see, there are many domains of expertise that must work together in order to create a cohesive, intelligent machine.
 No single human could possibly have all the required knowledge and expertise.
 These six microservices could, in theory, create a walking and talking robot.
+Furthermore, as more microservices become available, maragi can be quickly and easily extended.

 # Server